DaisyShi19/Archipelagic_indicator_dashboard/Indicator_Dashboard/Descriptions/Chl_description.md

 m<sup>-3</sup>).
 Over the period of record, annual Chl-A has shown weak but significant linear decrease at a rate of 2.46^{-4} mg chl m<sup>-3</sup> yr<sup>-1</sup>, and chlorophyll anomalies have declined by 0.007 mg chl m<sup>-3</sup>.
-Chlorophyll concentrations were overall near average across the Main Hawaiian Islands.
+Chlorophyll concentrations were below average across the Main Hawaiian Islands.

 **Indicator Data**
-Description: Chlorophyll-a concentration from 1998-2023, derived from the European Space Agency (ESA) Climate Change Initiative (CCI) dataset, v6.0 (Sathyendranath et al. 2018).
+Description: Chlorophyll-a concentration from 1998-2024, derived from the European Space Agency (ESA) Climate Change Initiative (CCI) dataset, v6.0 (Sathyendranath et al. 2018).
 A monthly climatology was generated across the entire period to provide an anomaly time series.
 An annual